techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 ### Step 10 - Configure your **kube control**

-[kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) is used to issue actions on our cluster.
+[kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) is used to issue actions on your cluster.

 We need to configure **kubectl** to be able to authenticate with your cluster.

-To do this we use the Google Cloud Command Line to get the credentials.
-Notice how we reference the outputs in the command below:
+To do this you will use the Google Cloud Command Line to get the credentials.
+Notice how we reference the terraform outputs in the command below:

 ```